Rindbee/godot-docs-l10n/classes/es/class_object.rst

 \ **Note:** The base **Object** defines a few notifications (:ref:`NOTIFICATION_POSTINITIALIZE<class_Object_constant_NOTIFICATION_POSTINITIALIZE>` and :ref:`NOTIFICATION_PREDELETE<class_Object_constant_NOTIFICATION_PREDELETE>`).
 Inheriting classes such as :ref:`Node<class_Node>` define a lot more notifications, which are also received by this method.

 \ **Note:** Unlike other virtual methods, this method is called automatically for every script that overrides it.
 This means that the base implementation should not be called via ``super`` in GDScript or its equivalents in other languages.
+Call order depends on the ``reversed`` argument of :ref:`notification()<class_Object_method_notification>` and varies between different notifications.
+Most notifications are sent in the forward order (i.e. Object class first, most derived class last).

 .. rst-class:: classref-item-separator